- 1 Our Recommendation

 What is a Flat Mop?

 A flat mop is a mop that has a wide, flat head which is usually covered with a microfiber pad.
 This pad is usually removable and is stuck on the mop using either velcro or glue.
-A unique thing about these mops is that the heads are able to rotate a full 360°.
+A unique thing about these dust mops is that the heads are able to rotate a full 360°.
 And when this quality is combined with its wide and flat shape, it makes them great for reaching and cleaning under furniture without having to move them.

 Furthermore, as they have a square-shaped head, it makes them great for properly reaching and cleaning out corners which many other mops fail to do.
-Another great thing about these mops is that many of them have a cylindrical cleaning solution dispenser attached to the mop handle with a tube running down to the head of the mop.
+Another great thing about these dust mops is that many of them have a cylindrical cleaning compound dispenser attached to the mop handle with a tube running down to the head of the mop.
 And as this dispenser is operated by a button near the top, you can easily use it to dispense cleaning liquid into the head while mopping.
 This eliminates the need for a water bucket.

 What is a Spin Mop?

-This is because there is usually a lever or a pedal for the part which, when pushed, spins the compartment holding the mop inside the bucket.
+This is because there is usually a lever or a pedal for the part that, when pushed, spins the compartment holding the mop inside the bucket.
 Because of this, you do not have to physically squeeze and rinse out the water from the mop yourself.
 The rinsing mechanism not only helps remove the excess water but also removes the dirt that sticks on the mop and makes sure that it stays at the bottom of the bucket.
 This is great for ensuring that you do not spread the dirt back onto the floor when you dip the mop back into the bucket for a rinse.

 Advantages of Flat Mops Over Spin Mops